mghanii/golang-vs-csharp/README.md

 # Golang vs C&#35;

-This guide is intended for developers who want to learn Go coming from a C# development background and vice versa.
+This tutorial is intended to help developers learn Go coming from a C# development background and vice versa.

 ## Contents